 * You DO NOT get 90 days in each Schengen country, but 90 days in the entire Schengen area, which for Brits is practically everywhere except the UK and Ireland.

-As if all this wasn’t onerous enough, in 2020/21, the EU is planning to launch the European Travel Information and Authorisation System (ETIAS) which is designed to strengthen EU borders and prevent illegal migration.
+As if all this wasn’t onerous enough, in 2020/21, the EU was planning to launch the European Travel Information and Authorisation System (ETIAS) which is designed to strengthen EU borders and prevent illegal migration.

-After January 1st 2021 Brits, without any EU residency, and travelling into Schengen, will need to register their details and their intentions online.
+Brits, without any EU residency, and travelling into Schengen, will need to register their details and their intentions online.
 The cost will be around €5 and the ETIAS will be valid for 3 years or until your passport runs out, whichever is the sooner.

 The questions likely to be asked will cover personal information including name, address, contact details, passport details and occupation (with your job title and employer, or for students, the name of educational establishment).
 There will also be questions about your state of health, particularly any infectious diseases.